Authentication With Magic Links

 }

 Possession of this one-time code authenticates the end user.
 Deliver this code to the end user using whatever method you’d like.
-If you want to use FusionAuth to deliver the code via email, see Sending the Code Using FusionAuth.
+If you want to use FusionAuth to deliver the code via email or SMS, see Sending the Code Using FusionAuth.

 Sending the Code Using FusionAuth

-This is an optional passwordless API call.
-If you want to send the passwordless code via the email server configured in FusionAuth, you may use the /api/passwordless/send API endpoint.
+This is an optional API call.
+If you want to send the code via the email server or SMS messenger configured in FusionAuth, you may use the /api/passwordless/send API endpoint.

-Using this API call allows you the benefits of the FusionAuth locale-aware email templates and email delivery capabilities without requiring you to use the FusionAuth login forms.
+Using this API call allows you the benefits of FusionAuth locale-aware email or SMS templates and delivery capabilities without requiring you to use the FusionAuth login forms.

 The User Enters the Code